HaroldF415/dev_notes/learning_react.md

 - Explain how to build a React application for production

 Node.js is a JavaScript runtime environment that allows you to run JavaScript code outside of a browser.
 It's a very popular tool and it's used in many modern web applications.
 Node.js comes with a package manager called npm, which is used to install and manage dependencies for Node.js applications.

+Create React App is a tool that makes it easy to create a new React application.
+It's a very popular tool and it's used in many modern web applications.
+Create React App comes with a package manager called npm, which is used to install and manage dependencies for React applications.

+Let's start by installing Node.js and create-react-app, it's a tool that makes it easy to create a new React application.
+This is the first step for starting to learn React.

+## What is the difference between React and other frameworks?

+- Explain the difference between React and other frameworks
+- Explain the difference between React and other libraries
+- Explain the difference between React and other tools

+React is a JavaScript library for building user interfaces.
+It was developed and is maintained by Facebook, and it's widely used in modern web development.
+React allows developers to build complex and dynamic user interfaces in a modular and reusable way.
+It's a very popular library and you can find it used in many websites and web applications such as Facebook, Instagram, and Netflix.